vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the evening, I went to downtown Berkeley.
 I first went to Trader Joes' and did grocery shopping.
 I finished checkout at 4:50 PM.
 I then went to Udupi Palace and got a spinach masala dosa.

+## Wednesday January 13

+I went to Bangkok Thai Cuisine and ordered a yellow curry with tofu.
+I paid by cash.

+## Saturday January 16

+I went to downtown Berkeley.
+I began by doing some shopping at Trader Joe's.
+I finished checkout at 2:25 PM.
+I then went to Udupi Palace and got a spinach masala dosa.